biofrontiers2017eeg/eegtk/README.md

 changes?

 ## Scope
-Pattern Recognition and Classification in Time Series Data
+Pattern recognition and classification in time series data

 ## Abstract
 Raw brainwave data taken from an electroencephalogram (EEG) system has been shown to be unique for each individual.
 Developing a machine learning algorithm to